tombee/conductor/docs/production/deployment/exe-dev.md

 ## Security Model

-exe.dev deployment uses defense-in-depth:
+exe.dev deployment uses defense-in-depth with a two-plane architecture:

+**Control Plane (Port 9000 - Private)**
-1. **exe.dev perimeter** - Only invited users can access your VM's shared ports
+1. **exe.dev perimeter** - Only invited users can access
-2. **Conductor API key** - Required for all API requests even with network access
+2. **Conductor API key** - Required for all management API requests

+**Public API (Port 9001 - Optional, Public)**
+1. **Per-workflow secrets** - Each webhook/trigger has its own credential
+2. **Signature verification** - GitHub/Slack signatures validated
+3. **No management APIs** - Only workflow triggers exposed

 Both layers are enabled by default.
-Never disable API key authentication.
+Never disable API key authentication on the control plane.